dbos-inc/dbos-docs/docs/api-reference/decorators.md

 This concept is not new to TypeScript.
 Python is another popular language with decorators prefixed with `@`.
 In other languages, such as Java, similar declarations are called "annotations".

-While, in general, the order in which decorators are listed can affect the behavior, all decorators in the Operon API are order-independent.
+While, in general, the order in which decorators are listed can affect the behavior, all decorators in the DBOS API are order-independent.
 So this:
 ```typescript
   @Transaction()
   @PostApi("/follow")